 Using Academic Accommodations

-Accommodation plans are tailored to meet the needs of each student.
-The goal of the accommodation plan is to eliminate the barriers caused by the disability in order to afford the student equal access and opportunity in academic programs and services.
-Once the student is approved for accommodations by the Office of Disability Services, it is the student's responsibility to request any accommodations such as interpreting or captioning services, alternative format textbooks, auxiliary aids, and/or other services in a timely manner.
+Accommodations are tailored to meet the needs of each student.
+The goal of the Accommodation Letter is to eliminate the barriers caused by the disability in order to afford the student equal access and opportunity in academic programs and services.
+Once the student is approved for accommodations by the Office of Disability Services, it is the student's responsibility to request any accommodations such as interpreting or captioning services, alternative format textbooks, auxiliary aids, and/or other services in a timely manner in accordance with Disability Services policy and procedures.

 Approved accommodations require student involvement each semester.
-It is the student's responsibility to request a copy of their valid OCC Accommodation Letter each semester at go.ocean.edu/requestdocs.
-We recommend requesting a copy of the approved Accommodation Letter at least two weeks prior to start of the course and send the OCC Accommodation Letter to each instructor on the first day of the semester.
+It is the student's responsibility to request a copy of their valid OCC Accommodation Letter each semester at request docs.
+We recommend requesting a copy of the approved Accommodation Letter at least two weeks prior to start of the course and send the OCC Accommodation Letter to each instructor on the first day of the semester or as soon as the student is approved for accommodations.
 Students are encouraged to schedule a meeting with each instructor during office hours to discuss the implementation of approved accommodations in their course(s).

 For more information, contact the office at 732-255-0456 (711 Relay) or by email at email@example.com.
-To learn more about procedures for using specific accommodations or general service provision, review the Disability Services website at go.ocean.edu/DS.
+To learn more about procedures for using specific accommodations or general service provision, review the Disability Services website.

 Office of Disability Services